-So, you hear that you can buy all sorts of services on fiverr for just $5 – but maybe you’ve heard bad things about it too and are wondering whether it’s legitimate.
+So, I’m guessing you’ve heard that you can buy all sorts of services on Fiverr for just $5 – but maybe you’ve heard bad things about it too and are wondering whether it’s legitimate.

 Fiverr can also be a straight forward way for newbies to start making money online.
 So, that may also be an opportunity for you.

 What is Fiverr About?